-This recipe for an omelette with spring onions, smoked salmon and a chive crème fraiche is one of the most sublime egg recipes I’ve tasted in a while.
+This recipe for a smoked salmon omelette with chive crème fraiche is one of the most sublime egg recipes I’ve tasted in a while.
 It elevates your breakfast to another level of fancy-pants but still only takes 10 minutes to whip up.
-Hardly surprising that it comes from a local chef and foodie Neill Anthony who has recently launched his own TV show – Neill Anthony Private Chef on SABC 3 on Sunday 4.30pm.
+Hardly surprising that it comes from a local chef and foodie Neill Anthony who has recently launched his own TV show – Neill Anthony Private Chef .

-The recipe aired on his episode last night, which sadly I will have to catch on repeat on Friday at 3pm.
-We had a power outage, but I’ve been watching all the delicious meals hes been making to date, and really love the unique and cheffy spin he puts on things.
-After all he did train under Gordon Ramsay and has cooked for many A list celebrities, both locally and in London.
+The recipe aired on his episode last night and I’ve been watching all the delicious meals he’s been making to date, and really love the unique and cheffy spin he puts on things.
+After all, he did train under Gordon Ramsay and has cooked for many A list celebrities, both locally and in London.
 I also know Neill and have eaten his food, so the show should not be missed.

-I spent last week-end away in the beautiful hamlet of Churchhaven where I am blessed to rent a rustic and exquisite cottage each month.
-It really is the most special place and I hope I can continue going there for a very long time.
-I used the location to shoot 8 recipes for a French magazine feature I’m on a deadline for, and what better opportunity than to cook lovely food for friends while away.
+I spent last weekend away and I used the location to shoot 8 recipes for a French magazine feature I’m on a deadline for, and what better opportunity than to cook lovely food for friends while away.
 We ate this for breakfast on Saturday al fresco as we gazed over a turquoise lagoon.
 Pure heaven.

 I was intrigued by Neill’s use of coconut milk on the omelette mix, but the 1 tablespoon imparts a very subtle flavour.
 I made a second one where I added more because I didn’t measure, and the flavour was more pronounced.
 One of my friends preferred this, but I liked it more subtle.
 The chive crème fraiche adds unctuousness, and the finely sliced red onions a fresh crunchy zap of flavour and texture.
 I used a local smoked salmon trout, but good smoked salmon would be as delicious.